-Retails goods are frequently sold with a warranty (or guarantee) that they will operate satisfactorily for a specified period of time.
-The accounting treatment depends on:
+As with many other goods and services, telecommunication equipment is frequently sold with a warranty that it will operate satisfactorily for a specified period of time.
+The accounting treatment depends on

-- Whether customers have an option to purchase the warranty separately; and - Whether the warranty is part of the overall package of goods sold to the customer and, if so, whether the warranty simply provides assurance that the goods are in compliance with the agreed upon specifications in the contract.
+- Whether customers have an option to purchase the warranty separately and, - Whether the warranty is part of the overall package of goods and services sold to the customer and, if so, whether the warranty simply provides assurance that the hardware and software is in compliance with the agreed upon specifications in the contract.